 As communications technology continues to evolve and spread, new online IT roles crop up in its wake, from designing the latest apps to internet security to helping companies integrate new technologies into their workplace.
 There are endless ways you can put IT knowledge to use to better not only your life but the standard of living for your family too.

 What’s more, the trend towards automation that is destroying many blue-collar and low-skill jobs is simultaneously creating opportunities in IT.
 There may be less manufacturing jobs available, but there is an increasing demand for automation engineers to create and implement efficient systems.

 Whether you already know a lot about computers or are starting your Cloud Computing Training, journey from the beginning, getting IT certification is a fantastic way to start.
 Not only will you get practical and theoretical knowledge, but you will also get a competitive advantage in the job market, especially for entry-level positions where employment history is less relevant.

 Whether you learned a lot about computing in school, have relevant experience from past jobs, or have undergone IT training recently, a certification is a tangible testament to your skills.
 You may have had a previous position that taught you how to do a range of things on Microsoft’s operating system, but rather than outlining all of that experience you have, you’ll be able to simplify your resume by listing the certification.

 For example, if your resume includes Microsoft’s Operating System Fundamentals certification this will communicate to hiring managers that you have a range of specific skills.
-They’ll know that you can configure Microsoft systems, install and upgrade systems, manage application, files, devices, and so on.
+They’ll know that you can configure Microsoft systems, install and upgrade systems, manage applications, files, devices, and so on.

 Rather than having to rely on your word that you have a particular skill-set, certifications are concrete proof that you have demonstrated these abilities well enough to earn the certificate.
 When you are looking for jobs, you can also gauge more effectively what positions to apply to if you hope to increase the likelihood of being hired quickly.
 And, if you’re already in the IT field, IT certifications can help boost your career.